-Don’t always believe what you read.
+Don’t always believe what you see.
 If you’re not sure ask an adult like a parent or your teacher.

 I did NOT want to see that

 There will be things you see online that might make you feel uncomfortable, upset or even scared.
-It is normal to feel confused or upset by things you don’t feel ready for.
+It’s normal to feel confused or upset by things you don’t feel ready for.
 You should never feel forced to look at something you don’t want to see.

 3 things you might not want to see

 It’s really important that you feel safe when you’re searching online and understand some of the things you could see.